-Green procurement is an emerging area in procurement.
-While it has certainly been around a while, it is taking off as a discipline, underpinned by social and legal/regulatory demands in its own right now.
+Green procurement is an emerging area in procurement that is taking off as a discipline.
+This is a result of its codification in social and legal/regulatory procurement principles that focus on economic, social and environmental factors.
 As a discipline, green procurement focuses on the efforts of companies to be ethical and environmentally conscious.
-Such companies might be focusing, for instance, on how inputs can be sourced in a way that is both cost-effective and sustainable.
+Green companies, for instance, focus on reducing, reusing and/or recycling inputs so expenditure outlay is more sustainable over the long term.

 Green procurement and climate change

 Expert warnings with respect to climate change amplify each year.
-This year alone, it is estimated that over 700k people will die from air pollution in cities worldwide while 1.8 billion tons of human-produced waste will be deposited in our seas.
-For context, the entire shipping fleet in the world displaces about 30m tons of water.
-We dump 60 times the total volume of shipping annually in our seas.
-Sustainable practices and green procurement by their nature are an acknowledgment that change must happen and quickly.
-Innovation is at the very centre of green procurement.
+For instance, this year alone over 700k people will die from air pollution and a further 1.8 billion tons of human-produced waste will enter our seas.
+To put this in context, the entire shipping fleet in the world displaces about 30m tons of water yet we dump 60 times the total volume of shipping annually in our seas.
+Sustainable practices and green procurement by their nature are an acknowledgment that change must happen.
+Innovation is, naturally, at the very centre of green procurement.

-At many critical junctures in our species’ history, we have demonstrated a capacity to adapt to challenges and changes in our environment.
-While it may seem glacial in pace, the ingenuity of humanity is increasingly focusing on these existential threats and challenges.
-Across the world, countries, and businesses are adopting innovative sourcing practices that focus on achieving value for money from suppliers whilst supporting sustainable ways of living.
+At many critical junctures in our species’ history, humanity has shown it can adapt to changes in our environment.
+While it may seem glacial in pace, the ingenuity of humanity is increasingly focusing on these existential threats and challenges and across the world, businesses are adopting innovative sourcing practices that achieve value for money sustainably.

 Innovation clusters drive sustainability and green procurement

-Agro Food Park is an agricultural park outside the city of Aarhus in Denmark.
-Established in September 2009, the food park now boasts over 1,000 employees across more than 75 companies.
-They occupy 33,000 m2 of office space kitted out with laboratories and conference facilities.
-The outfits range from one-man businesses to corporations with over 450 employees.
-This said the members of the Agro Food Park constitute an eco-system that facilities “fruitful cooperation” (e.g. they share research and educational facilities).
-In 2015, the food cluster announced a plan for the future which laid out its aims of becoming a hub for Danish food innovation, sharing knowledge which contributes to international food research, formulating new foods which have not been dreamed of yet and, most importantly, becoming a role model for how future food industrial parks will look.
+Agro Food Park is an agricultural park outside the city of Aarhus in Denmark that boasts over 75 companies and 1,000 employees.
+The park occupies 33,000 m2 of office space kitted out with laboratories and conference facilities.
+These outfits range from one-man businesses to corporations with over 450 employees.
+Therefore, these companies make up an eco-system that facilitates “fruitful cooperation” (e.g. they share research and educational facilities).
+It is clear that it wants to become a hub for food R&D and a role model for food industrial parks.

-The Agro Food Park in Denmark and similar innovation partnerships with a ‘green’ focus demonstrate the benefits of facilitating green entrepreneurship as a state strategy.
+However you look at it, the Agro Food Park in Denmark demonstrates the benefits of facilitating green entrepreneurship.
 The green entrepreneurship is responding to consumer and procurement demands in the private and public sector.
-This way, green procurement can lead the way in waste reduction, clean energy reduction, smart farming, and food production and much else besides.
+This way, green procurement can lead the way in waste reduction, clean energy reduction, smart farming, and food production.
 Consumers expect businesses and the government to act responsibly and look after the environment.

-Note: by coincidence, as this article has been in the pipeline for some time, the Irish state published guidelines that include green procurement criteria this week.
-They can be accessed here: https://ogp.gov.ie/information-notes/.
+Note: by coincidence, as this article has been in the pipeline for some time, the Irish state published guidelines that include green procurement criteria this week and it is accessible https://ogp.gov.ie/information-notes/.
 Further to this, the European Commission has additional guidance available here: http://ec.europa.eu/environment/gpp/pdf/brochure.pdf.